MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Teams/rooms/managed-meeting-rooms-portal.md

 ## <a name="responding-to-incidents"></a>Respondendo a incidentes

-Os incidentes se enquadram em três categorias: Precisa de Ação, Investigação Pendente ou Atribuído à Microsoft.
+Os incidentes se enquadram em duas categorias: Precisa de Ação ou Investigação do Sistema.

 ### <a name="needs-action-incidents"></a>Incidentes "Precisa de ação"